edipin21/ScoreInsight-API/README.md

 * **Logging:** The project utilizes a logging system to provide detailed information and monitoring of various operations.

+* **JSON Data Handling:** ObjectMapper is employed for efficient conversion between JSON data and Java objects, ensuring seamless interaction with JSON data files and database records.

 ### Key Technologies